On the average day happiness is letting go of what you assume life is supposed to be like, and sincerely appreciating it for everything it is.

 Think about how this relates to your life right now.

-So what if, for today, you choose to believe that you have enough and you are enough?
-What if, for today, you choose to believe that you are strong enough, wise enough, kind enough, and loved enough to take a positive step forward?
-What if, for today, you accepted people exactly as they are, and life exactly as it is?
-What if, as the sun sets on today, you choose to believe that the little bits of progress you made were more than enough for one day?
-And what if, tomorrow, you choose to believe it all over again?
+So what if, for today, you choose to believe that you have enough and you are enough in each and every moment?
+What if, for today, you choose to believe that you are strong enough to move forward one step at a time?
+What if, for today, you choose to accept people exactly as they are, and life exactly as it is?
+What if, as the sun sets on today, you choose to let go and celebrate your daily progress?
+And what if, tomorrow, you choose to do it all over again?

 Practice letting go and renewing the faith you once had in both yourself and the world around you.

-Before you go, please leave Marc and me a comment below and let us know what you think of this essay.
+Before you go, please leave Angel and me a comment below and let us know what you think of this essay.
 Your feedback is important to us. 🙂

 How has holding on too tight affected your life?